Ranchook/Switch---C-Project/README.md

 # Switch---C-Project
 Final project in Advanced C course.
 A realization of a 4-port double-sided switch.
-Input was given in a *.txt file
+Input instructions were given in a *.txt file input files are *.in files